RaghavSharma6002/AppReviewAnalyzer/README.md

 - English language reviews only
 - Requires significant computational resources for local LLM
 - Processing speed depends on hardware capabilities

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Submit a pull request

-## License

-[Specify your license here]

-## Acknowledgments

-- Hugging Face Transformers for model infrastructure
-- Google Play Scraper for review data access
-- Meta AI for Llama model architecture

-## Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review system requirements
-3. Open an issue with detailed error logs

----

-**Note**: This system is designed for research and business intelligence purposes.
-Ensure compliance with Google Play Store terms of service and applicable data protection regulations.